spectrocloud/librarium/packages/docs/content/04-clusters.md

 | quay.io | 443 | Container image registry access. |
 | grafana.com | 443 | To provide access to the dashboard metrics. |
 | github.com | 443 | |

+# Scope

+Clusters are launched from within projects in Palette and they belong to a single project.
+In the project view, all clusters that are launched form that project are listed for users with the project admin role or cluster admin role.
+A tenant administrator can get an aggregated view of clusters running across all projects from the 'Organization' view, as follows:

+* Login to Palette management console as Tenant Admin.
+* Go to the clusters option from the left-most ribbon side bar to list all the clusters belonging to all the users under that tenant admin.